This article was updated on October 14, 2020.

 Calculating Apportionable Revenue

-In general, businesses with apportionable income attribute their receipts within and outside of Washington based on where benefit is received using a receipts-factor formula.
+In general, businesses with apportionable income use a receipts-factor formula to attribute their receipts within and outside of Washington based on where benefit is received.
 In this case, the numerator is Washington annual apportionable revenue and the denominator is worldwide annual apportionable revenue less what’s known as annual throw-out receipts.

 Taxpayers with apportionable income include, but aren’t limited to, those filing under the following B&O tax activities and operations: